 It was the kind of wilderness within which you might actually expect to see little gnomes and fairies wandering around.
-Breath-taking beauty, forests with a lush mossy carpet floor, ferns and rhododendrons galore, and a striking abundance of Russell’s beloved orchids; we just may have stumbled upon a version of paradise in the Cranberry Wilderness in the Monongahela National Forest of West Virginia.
+Breath-taking beauty, forests with a lush mossy carpet floor, ferns and rhododendrons galore, and a striking abundance orchids; we just may have stumbled upon a version of paradise in the Cranberry Wilderness in the Monongahela National Forest of West Virginia.

-It had been 4 months since Russell and I had taken our last backpacking trip together.
+It had been 4 months since my colleague Russell and I had taken our last backpacking trip together.
 During that space in time, we both had some outdoor adventures separately and moved through significant life-altering experiences along the way.
-As we began our trip out to West Virginia, I noticed the deeply comforting feeling of easing into an unknown wilderness with a familiar companion.
+As we began our trip out to West Virginia, I noticed the comforting feeling of easing into an unknown wilderness with a familiar companion.

 Russell and I set our intentions as we approached the trailhead.
 He named his intention of being present and awake to more fully noticing the landscape surrounding him.
 I named an intention of dropping down into a more grounded and centered space as I moved through and related to this natural landscape, as I related to Russell on this journey, and as I related to my own thoughts, emotions, and physical sensations.